Eco Guidelines

 • Learn as much as possible about an area before visiting.

-• Inform yourself of the customs of the area so that you can be respectful by following them.
+• Inform yourself of the customs of the area so that you can be respectful by following those customs.

 • Stay on designated trails while hiking to minimize damage to fragile ecosystems.

 • When hiking, pack out your own trash.
-Maybe even pack out trash that you see.
+Maybe even pack out trash that others have left.

 • Leave wild animals in peace by keeping your distance.
 They are not used to the presence of humans and we are stressful to them.
-A good way to do this is to use binoculars so that you don’t get too close and to stay on designated paths.
+A good way to do this is to use binoculars, or your smart phone’s zoom, so that you don’t get too close and to stay on designated paths.

 • Shop from locally owned businesses to insure maximum benefit from your tourist dollars to the local economy.